C++ Signal Handling - C++ Programming Tutorial

 • Catching and Handling Signals

-If we want to work with signals in C++, utilize the <csingnal> header, which provides signal names and functions, such as signal to associate a handler with a signal.
+If signals manipulation is required in C++, incorporate the <csingnal> header.
+This header offers signal names and functionalities like signal for connecting a handler with a signal.

 C++ Simple Signal Handling Example: